Move On When Reading

 Retention does not mean that your child has failed.
 It does not mean that teachers or parents are not working hard enough.
-It means that your child needs and will have more time and help to catch up and read at grade level.
+It means that your child needs more time and help to catch up and read at grade level.

 - Intensive reading instruction before, during, or after the regular school day

 - A different teacher assigned for reading instruction

 - Summer school reading instruction